Nexis-Network/homepage/content/docs/manage/databases.md

 ### List databases with the API

-The following Exzo Network API method lists databases for the specified branch.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/listprojectbranchdatabases).
+The following Nexis Network API method lists databases for the specified branch.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/listprojectbranchdatabases).

 ```text
 GET /projects/{project_id}/branches/{branch_id}/databases